Threatened species advisory lists

 There are also species on these lists that are listed under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act).
 This information is included in the tables.
 Readers who are interested in learning more about the EPBC Act should contact the Australian Government Department of Sustainability, Environment, Water, Population and Communities.

-The Advisory List for Threatened Vertebrate Fauna in Victoria 2013 has recently been updated and can be accessed below.
-For information about the new list, please read the Frequently Asked Questions:
+The Advisory List of Rare or Threatened Plants in Victoria has recently been updated and can be accessed below.

 Current DEPI Advisory Lists